adamtiger/NNSharp/README.md

 The first stage is almost finished.
 The C++ API is planned to be similar like the Keras API in Python but with some further extensions (concrete architectures, file readers from different library outputs, wrapper for threading etc.)

+**Bug:** Please create an issue with the label *bug*.
+**Recommending features:** Just create an issue with the label *question*.

-For the current tasks see the issues.
-If you want to contribute write a letter to the following address: adam.8.budai at gmail dot com.
+For the current tasks see the issues with the label *enhancement*.
+If you want to contribute to the development write a letter to the following address: adam.8.budai at gmail dot com.

 ## Summary